emmavkarlsson/portfolio-project-5/README.md

 | Profiles | using api/posts/ | The bio changes when profile changes the bio | Pass |
 | Profiles | using api/posts/ | The image url of the profile changes when the image is updated | Pass |
 | Profiles | using api/posts/ | The cover image url of the profile changes when the cover image is updated | Pass |

+## Deployment
+These deployment instructions are only relevant to those who wish to have their backend files and front end files in the same workspace

+### Backend setup

+1. run 'pip3 install django<4' in the terminal
+2. create an app using the command 'django-admin startproject yourapp .' ("yourapp should be changed to what you want your app to be named).
+Install Cloudinary with 'pip
+3. install django-cloudinary-storage'
+4. Install Pillow with 'pip install Pillow'
+5. Add Cloudinary to INSTALLED_APPS in your settings.py file by placing 'cloudinary_storage' below the first 5 django.contrib-apps, and 'cloudinary' under the 'django.contrib.staticfiles'
+6. Create an env.py file in the root directory
+7. 'import os' to the top of the env.py file
+8. In the settings.py file, import os and add "if os.path.exists('env.py'): import env"
+9. In the settings.py file, copy the SECRET_KEY
+10. In env.py, add the copied SECRET_KEY by: 'os.environ['SECRET_KEY'] = 'yourownsecretkey'
+11. In settings.py, add "SECRET_KEY = os.environ.get('SECRET_KEY)"
+12. Copy the API Environment variable in your Cloudinary account
+13. In env.py, add this line "os.environ['CLOUDINARY_URL'] = 'yourcloudinaryurl' ".
+Note that you need to remove 'CLOUDINARY_URL' from the url you copied.
+14. In settings.py, add "CLOUDINARY_STORAGE = { 'CLOUDINARY_URL': os.environ.get('CLOUDINARY_URL') }
+Create a 'frontend' folder in the root directory via the terminal with 'mkdir frontend'.

+### Frontend setup

+ 1. Create the front end by typing the command 'mkdir frontend' and navigate to it by typing 'cd frontend'
+ 2. Run the following command: "npx create-react-app . --template git+https://github.com/Code-Institute-Org/cra-template-moments.git --use-npm" and press 'y'
+ 3. Remove the extra .git folder, the README file and .gitignore from the frontend
+ 4. In the terminal, run 'npm start' to see if you have successfully created your frontend and that it works.
+You need to be in the frontend terminal to do this.
+To get to the frontend, type 'cd frontend' in the terminal (you can go back to your root directory by typing cd .. ).
+Note that you might have to first run 'nvm install 16' and 'nvm use 16', before 'npm start' works.
+ 5. In env.py, add a local file by adding: '   os.environ['ALLOWED_HOST'] = '8000-username-repository-other.gitpod.io', with your own url which is displayed when you have the backend open in the browser.
+ 6. In settings.py, add: "ALLOWED_HOSTS = ['localhost', os.environ.get('ALLOWED_HOST')]" and "CORS_ALLOWED_ORIGINS = [os.environ.get('CLIENT_ORIGIN')] and "CORS_ALLOW_CREDENTIALS = True"
+ 7. in the package.json file in your frontend directory, add the localhost by adding " 'proxy': 'http://localhost:8000/ " at the end of the file.
+Note that you need to add a comma after the curly braces above the line you just added, and a curly brace after the line you just added in.